Efficient semi-analytic modelling of Pop III star formation from Cosmic Dawn to Reionization: Internal evolution

 \subsection{The dual ISM}

 In order to extend this model to the earliest stages of a galaxy's evolution, we must account for the existence of and transition between two regimes of star formation, distinguished by the presence of metals or lack thereof.
-To do this, we introduce an analogous set of reservoirs to those outlined in Section~\ref{sec:burst_baseline} corresponding to star formation in a pristine, `Pop III' phase.\footnote{In this text, we will refer to pristine and Pop III star formation interchangeably, though we note that in some definitions, the term Population III is used exclusively to refer to the \textit{first} generation of stars hosted in a halo.} In other words, we bifurcate the ISM into two independent, yet mostly-identical gas and stellar reservoirs satisfying the following set of evolution equations
+To do this, we introduce an analogous set of reservoirs to those outlined in Section~\ref{sec:burst_baseline} corresponding to star formation in a pristine, `Pop III' phase.\footnote{In this text, we will refer to pristine and Pop III star formation interchangeably, though we note that in some definitions, the term Population III is used exclusively to refer to the \textit{first} generation of stars hosted in a halo.
+In such instances, it can also be common to refer to Pop III star formation as occurring below and sensitive to a chosen critical metallicity, which we circumvent with the dual ISM framework.} In other words, we bifurcate the ISM into two independent, yet mostly-identical gas and stellar reservoirs satisfying the following set of evolution equations

 where we have now added the superscripts `pri' and `enr' to denote the pristine and enriched components, respectively.
 Such a picture --- where we treat the two sets of reservoirs as independent --- is motivated by recent simulations, which argue that inhomogeneous mixing of metals can allow for continued inflow of pristine material and star formation within those clumps out to late stages in a galaxy's evolution (see e.g., \citealp{pallottini_simulating_2014, pan_modeling_2013, sarmento_following_2017, sarmento_following_2018, sarmento_following_2019, venditti_needle_2023, venditti_first_2024, venditti_hide_2024}).
 In essence, here we are imagining two spatially segregated components of star-forming gas within the galaxy: a larger, star-forming disk consistent with the conventional picture of Pop II star formation in a relatively mature galaxy (i.e., the model of Section~\ref{sec:burst_baseline}, where metals have been efficiently mixed), and a collection of pristine clumps fed by filaments (into which metals carried by stellar winds and supernovae do not efficiently penetrate) --- see Figure~\ref{fig:model_schematic} for a visualization of this structure.
 Note, however, that we do not track the spatial locations of these two components and instead rely on average quantities informed by this picture to model the system.
 In practice, we separate these phases by introducing two independent and as-yet undefined source terms, $\dot{m}_{\rm settle}^{\rm (i)}$.